 Pros: Nice aesthetic, v-shaped nose cuts easily through the water

 At first glance, we really love the looks of the Surftech Chameleon Tuflite V-Tech.
 It has nice graphics and the entire aesthetic is appealing.
 But looks don’t mean anything if it doesn’t perform on the water.
-Luckily, the Chameleon combines good looks with performance, for an all-around solid hardboard.
+Luckily, the Chameleon combines those good looks with a high-performance shape that’s a joy to paddle.

-The “hybrid” shape combines a slight v-shape nose that helps cut through the water, with a planing hull that helps with stability and maneuvering.
-The result?
-A smooth glide and speed through the water.
-At 4.5”, the thickness is thinner than most boards, giving the board a low center of gravity that makes you feel like you’re walking on water.
-While the board performs well in calm, flat water conditions, it’s not as stable in really rough, choppy water as thicker or wider boards.
+The “hybrid” shape takes the stability of an all-around paddleboard and gives it a slimmed-down profile and a slight v-shape nose similar to a touring-style paddleboard that helps it cut through the water.
+Tack on a planing hull that helps with stability and maneuvering, and you get a smooth glide and plenty of speed through the water, with surprisingly solid stability to boot.
+At 4.5”, the Chameleon is thinner than most boards, giving the board a low center of gravity that makes you feel like you’re walking on water.
+While the board is plenty stable for a beginner in calm, flat water conditions, it’s not as stable in really rough, choppy water as thicker or wider boards.

 The Chameleon is a similar size and shape as the Red Paddle Co.
-Voyager, although the Voyager is a bit longer and narrower.
+Voyager, although the Voyager is a bit longer and narrower, staying true to the touring style of paddleboard.
 Despite being a hard board whereas the Voyager is an inflatable, the Chameleon is a couple of pounds lighter.

 Best Stand Up Paddle Boards Comparison Table